 Spinner luggage has four wheels, usually multidirectional, that will allow you full control of the bag.
 This is helpful if you feel more comfortable wheeling your bag beside you when walking instead of hauling it behind you, and if navigating the bag down tight airplane aisles always seems to be a struggle.
 Do keep in mind, however, that two-wheeled suitcases don't have to lend as many inches dimension-wise to the wheels — so you may be sacrificing already precious packing space if you opt for a spinner.

 How to Make Sure Your Carry-on Works for You

-Check out our list of the best luggage choices in every category and keep reading for even more details on each.
+Check out our list of this year's best luggage choices in every category and keep reading for even more details on each.

 - Best Softside Carry-on: Travelpro Platinum Elite 21-inch Expandable Spinner

 - Best Hardside Carry-on: Briggs & Riley Sympatico 21-inch Expandable Spinner